 Once the project manager has been identified, the project can get started.
 The playbook outlines the process in more detail and includes the following stages.

+2. During-Demo Evaluations – After watching multiple demos, it’s easy to forget who showed what and the merits of each.
 It’s important for evaluators to be provided with guidelines on what they should be looking for with a method for evaluating and rating.
-This can be accomplished in a variety of formats but one way is with an Evaluator Scorecard (which you can edit and distribute as you wish).
-It’s a helpful tool to guide your internal stakeholders on what to look for so you can have an efficient discussion at your internal debrief.
+This can be accomplished in a variety of formats, but one way is with an Evaluator Scorecard (feel free to distribute as necessary).
+It’s a helpful tool to guide internal stakeholders on what to look for, making an efficient discussion at internal debriefs.

-Wow!
-It’s been a long process but you are almost there!
-After debrief meetings, reference checks it’s time to decide – hopefully your reference discussions just solidified your choice but if not, go back through the process again.
+After debriefing meetings and reference checks, it’s time to decide.
+Hopefully reference discussions solidified a top choice, but if not, go back through the process again.

 An eligible participant (employee, spouse, manager, etc.) is anyone who is provided access to the system.
 They may be uploaded via an eligibility file or they may create accounts upon registration.
 Regardless of how many participants access the system, the organization pays for all who are eligible to register (e.g. organization has 1,000 employees – all of which are eligible.
 Customer pays monthly for 1,000 employees).